cbsudux/Human-Pose-Estimation-101/README.md

   - MPJPE calculated after the estimated 3D pose is aligned to the groundtruth by the [Procrustes method](https://www.coursera.org/lecture/robotics-perception/pose-from-3d-point-correspondences-the-procrustes-problem-X22IH)
   - Procrustes method is simply a similarity transformation
 - Lower the better
-- Used for 3D pose estimation
+- Used for 3D Pose Estimation

 <!-- ## AUC
 https://medium.com/greyatom/lets-learn-about-auc-roc-curve-4a94b4d88152